cx495/PUI2016_cx495/README.md

 This is a repo for my work on Principle of Urban Informatics class.

 HW2: Visualization of NYPD Motor Vehicle Incidents
-     Visualization of NY Number of Injuries from Vehicle Injuries
+     <br>Visualization of NY Number of Injuries from Vehicle Injuries

 HW3: Hypothesis Test - Are men above age 45 are less likely than women above age 45 to ride a citi bike/ How is the new bus        route for X8 improving commute times?